-During 2020/21 there were 21 contacts received from the LGSCO and 7 from the Housing Ombudsman Service (total 28 contacts).
-Currently 4 of these we are still pending a decision.
-In relation to the other 24 contacts the known outcomes of these cases are as follows:
+During 2020/21 there were 20 contacts received from the LGSCO and 8 from the Housing Ombudsman Service (total 28 contacts).
+Currently 1 of these we are still pending a decision.
+In relation to the other 27 contacts the known outcomes of these cases are as follows:

-- 5 faults with injustice
+- 6 faults with injustice

-- 3 no fault and no injustice
+- 4 no fault and no injustice

+- 1 fault already identified by service

 - 5 discontinued investigations

 - 10 referred back to the Council to pursue

 - 1 outside the jurisdiction of the LGSCO